minmarg/gtalign_alpha/README.md

 `bin/gtalign --qrs=str1.pdb.gz,str2.cif.gz --rfs=str3.cif.gz,str4.ent,my_ref_dir -s 0 -o mydir`

   Queries and references are processed in chunks.
-  The Maximum total length of queries in one chunk is controlled with the option `--dev-queries-total-length-per-chunk`.
+  The maximum total length of queries in one chunk is controlled with the option `--dev-queries-total-length-per-chunk`.
   The maximum length of a reference structure can be specified with the option `--dev-max-length`.